The case-insensitive =~ (equals) string operator

 Returns

-Rows in T for which the predicate is true
+Returns the rows in T for which the predicate is true.

 StormEvents